akopcz2/dump-and-restore-db/README.md

 # Dump-and-restore-db

-Current Implementation only works via env file and default mongo port these are required for the script to run
+Current Implementation only works via env file and default mongo port

+these are required for the script to run and a zip of the database in the root

+example of zip database name
+> 7_15_2017_1502825122_databaseName.zip

 Make sure your env var has a mongo url
 ```javascript